 Based on 18-year old men and women, we were able to calculate auto insurance premiums and find the cheapest companies in Pennsylvania.
 Take a look below if you’re looking for a cheaper policy.

 *We weren’t able to calculate rates for teens from Farmers of Travelers because they don’t provide that information.

-How Premiums Vary For Teenage Boys and Girls
+How Do Premiums Vary for Teenage Boys and Girls?

 Teenage boys will pay about 15% more for car insurance than their female peers.
 That’s because statistically speaking, male teens get into more accidents.
+Some states charge male drivers more out of the gate.
+Even in states where they’re not allowed to use gender, boys generally pay more.
 If you’re curious about the differences in premiums between male and female teenage drivers and are looking for some of the cheapest options, take a look at the following chart.

 Cheapest For Young Adults

-When you turn 25, your rates drop about 60% from the time you were 18.
+When you turn 25, your rates drop about 60% from the time you were 18 assuming you avoid accidents or tickets.
 According to our data, Erie is the cheapest for young drivers and Liberty Mutual is the most expensive in Pennsylvania.